kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 # Introduction

-In multistage stochastic optimization, we are interested in approximations of  stochastic processes in by a finite structures.
-These processes are random and they have uncertain scenarios and a decision maker needs to make decisions at different stages.
+In multistage stochastic optimization, we are interested in approximations of stochastic processes by finite structures.
+These processes are random and they have uncertain scenarios and a decision maker needs to make decisions at different stages of the process.
 It is useful to depict the possible sequences of data for this processes in form of a `scenario tree` in the case of a discrete time stochastic process and a `scenario lattice` for Markovian data processes.

 A scenario tree/lattice is organized in levels which corresponds to stages ``1,\ldots,T``.
 Each node in a stage has a specified number of predecessors as defined by the branching structure.
+A node represents a possible state of the stochastic process and the vertices represents the possibility of transition between the two connected nodes.
+A scenario tree differs from a scenario lattice by the condition that each node in stage ``t`` must have one predecessor in stage ``t-1``.
+For a lattice, that is not the case; all the nodes in stage ``t-1`` share the same children in stage ``t``.

 ## Goal

-The goal  of `ScenTrees.jl` is to generate a valuated probability tree or a lattice which represents the stochastic process in the best way possible.
+The goal  of ``ScenTrees.jl`` is to generate a valuated probability tree or a lattice which represents the stochastic process in the best way possible.

 For example, consider a Gaussian random walk in 5 stages.
 The starting value of this process is known and fixed, say at ``0`` and the other values are random.
 The following plot shows 100 sample paths of this process: